anarh/watch-http-server/README.md

 Once you have `npm`:

-     npm install -g watch-http-server
+     npm install -g watch-spa-http-server

-This will install `watch-http-server` globally so that it may be run from the command line.
+This will install `watch-spa-http-server` globally so that it may be run from the command line.

 ## Usage:

-     watch-http-server [path] [options]
+     watch-spa-http-server [path] [options]
      (or alternatively, whs or watchhttpserver)

 `[path]` defaults to `./public` if the folder exists, and `./` otherwise.

 ## Usage

-### Starting watch-http-server locally
+### Starting watch-spa-http-server locally

-     node bin/watch-http-server
+     node bin/watch-spa-http-server

 *Now you can visit http://localhost:8080 to view your server*